aprilsong-db/dbt-databricks-airflow/README.md

     - in this project, we specified the requirements for the astro-provider-databricks and dbt-databricks
 - plugins: Add custom or community plugins for your project to this file.
 It is empty by default.
 - airflow_settings.yaml: Use this local-only file to specify Airflow Connections, Variables, and Pools instead of entering them in the Airflow UI as you develop DAGs in this project.

+Within the dags folder, there are two subfolders: databricks and dbt.
+The databricks folder contains scripts to stream the example data into s3 (00-start-data-stream.py), ingest the raw data using autoloader (01-data-ingestion), and create a machine learning model (03-churn-prediction)

+The dbt folder contains a dbt project with example dbt models to build a pipeline to move the data through the medallion architecture (bronze -> silver -> gold).

 Getting Started
 ================